Our November Featured Libation of the World comes from the island of Santorini, Greece

 Greece, like any country, has unique regions, each with its specialties and persona.
-One of the most beautiful and fascinating is the island of Thira, otherwise known as Santorini to non-Greeks.
-The island is one of the oldest wine-growing regions in the world and has indigenous vines found no other place on earth.
-With such a long history of winemaking that dates back many millennia, you can imagine it has its own exceptional libation worthy of special recognition.
-Vinsanto is a sweet Greek wine made in a passito style (sun-dried grapes) and harks from Santorini, where it’s made with Assyrtiko grapes.
+One of the most beautiful and fascinating is the island of Thira, known as Santorini to non-Greeks.
+The island is one of the oldest wine-growing regions in the world and has indigenous vines found in no other place on earth.
+With such a long history of winemaking that dates back millennia, you can imagine it has its own exceptional libation worthy of special recognition.
+Vinsanto is a sweet Greek wine made in a passito style (sun-dried grapes) and harks from Santorini, made with Assyrtiko grapes.

 First, a bit about Vinsanto’s home

 The crescent-shaped island of Santorini is surreal in its beauty and has an energy that is hard to describe.
-The white-washed buildings with the backdrop of the deep azure Aegean sea are stunning.
+The white-washed buildings with the backdrop of the deep azure Aegean Sea are stunning.
 But Santorini is much more than that; it is home to ancient civilizations and archaeological sites of buried cities 2000 years older than Pompei.

 That impressive caldera is a testament to a massive eruption in 1613 BC.
-The explosion was one of the most devastating on planet earth in the last 10,000 years and formed the Santorini we see today.
-The island is unique in that it is one of the few places in the world where people built after massive destruction, and they did so right into the rock face of the caldera.
+The explosion was one of the most devastating on planet Earth in the last 10,000 years and formed the Santorini we see today.
+The island is unique in that it is one of the few places in the world where people built after massive destruction and did so right into the rock face of the caldera.
 This tiny island draws visitors from all over the world to view the mystery of this natural wonder.
 To add to the mystique of this dramatic, stunning sunsets viewed from the caldera illuminate the horizon in ways that appear to be paintings on canvas.

 The Unique Composition